-The APOGEE Northern and Southern Spectrographs
+The APOGEE-N and APOGEE-S Spectrographs

-The dispersive optic is a transmissive 3-panel mosaic Volume Phase Holographic (VPH) grating fabricated by Kaiser Optical Systems Inc., the first ever of its kind deployed in a cryogenic astronomical instrument (note for the Southern instrument, there is a slight departure in that the VPH is 2-panel).
+The dispersive optic is a transmissive 3-panel mosaic Volume Phase Holographic (VPH) grating fabricated by Kaiser Optical Systems Inc., the first-ever of its kind deployed in a cryogenic astronomical instrument (note for APOGEE-S, there is a slight departure in that the VPH is 2-panel).
 Due to its size, the grating area of the VPH was recorded in multiple steps (panels) and then processed and capped as a single unit.
 A 6-element refractive camera fabricated by New England Optical Systems focuses the various wavelengths of light onto the detectors.
 The camera is composed of mono-crystalline silicon and fused silica elements, the largest of which are nearly 400 mm diameter.
 Three JWST H2RG near-infrared detectors, on-loan from the University of Arizona, are mounted side-by-side to record the blue, middle and red portions of the spectrum.
 An Astronomical Research Camera (so-called Leach) controller operates all three detectors in sample-up-the-ramp mode.

 General Characteristics of the Northern and Southern Spectrographs

-- Spectral resolution
+- Spectral Resolution

-- 22,500 (approx.)
+- $\sim$ 22,500

-- Wavelength coverage
+- Wavelength Coverage

-- 1.51 - 1.70 μm
+- $1.51 - 1.70 \mu m$

-- Fiber diameter
+- Fiber Diameter

 - ~15% H broad-band efficiency (including atmosphere)

-- Three JWST H2RG (2048 x 2048) Near-Infrared HgCdTe Detectors with 18 micron pixels
+- Three JWST H2RG (2048 $\times$ 2048) Near-Infrared HgCdTe Detectors with 18 micron pixels